Skip to article frontmatterSkip to article content

 H1(t,R)=[RTRTt01],\mymatrix{H^{-1}}(\myvec{t},\mymatrix{R}) = \left[\begin{array}{ccc} \mymatrix{R}^T & -\mymatrix{R}^T\myvec{t} \\ \myvec{0} & 1 \end{array}\right],

-so it is important to remember to never invert the matrix with regular inversion algorithms.
-Using the matricial properties leads to a simpler and faster inversion.
+so it is important to remember to never invert the matrix with general matrix inversion algorithms.
+Using the matricial properties leads to a simpler, faster, and more accurate inversion.
 The only “trick” is to obtain the submatrix corresponding to the rotation matrix.

 C = np.array([0,0,0])